Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Heegaard diagrams

 \section{Heegaard diagrams}

 Suppose that $Y$ is a closed, oriented 3--manifold.
-It is a standard fact (and follows, for example, from the existence of a triangulation) that $Y$ admits a Heegaard decomposition ${\mathfrak {U}}=(\Sigma,U_0,U_1)$; i.e.,
+It is a standard fact (and follows, for example, from the existence of a triangulation or from simple Morse theory) that $Y$ admits a \emph{Heegaard decomposition} ${\mathfrak {U}}=(\Sigma,U_0,U_1)$; i.e.,

 where $U_0$ and $U_1$ are handlebodies whose boundary $\Sigma$ is a closed, connected, oriented surface of genus $g$, called the {\em Heegaard surface} of the decomposition.
+(We orient $\Sigma $ as $\partial U_0$, hence $\partial U_1=-\Sigma$.)
 By forming the connected sum of a given Heegaard decomposition with the standard toroidal Heegaard decomposition of $S^3$ we get the \emph{stabilization} of the given Heegaard decomposition.
-By a classical result of Reidemeister and Singer \cite{R, S}, any two Heegaard decompositions of a given 3--manifold become equivalent after suitably many stabilizations and isotopies, cf. also \cite{saul}.
+By a classical result of Reidemeister and Singer \cite{R, S}, any two Heegaard decompositions of a given 3--manifold become isotopic after suitably many stabilizations, cf. also \cite{saul}.

-A genus--$g$ handlebody $U$ can be described by specifying a collection of $k$ disjoint, embedded, simple closed curves in $\partial U=\Sigma$, chosen so that these curves span a $g$--dimensional subspace of $H_1 (\Sigma ; \bfz )$, and they bound disjoint disks in $U$.
-Attaching 3--dimensional 2--handles to $\Sigma \times [-1,1]$ along the curves (when viewed them as subsets of $\Sigma \times \{ 1\}$), we get a cobordism from the surface to a disjoint union of $k-g+1$ spheres, and by capping these spherical boundaries with 3--disks, we get the handlebody back.
+A genus--$g$ handlebody $U$ can be described by specifying a collection $\alphak = \{ \alpha _1, \ldots , \alpha _k \}$ of $k$ disjoint, embedded, simple closed curves in $\partial U=\Sigma$, chosen so that these curves span a $g$--dimensional subspace of $H_1 (\Sigma ; \bfz )$, and they bound disjoint disks (usually called \emph{compressing disks}) in $U$.
+Attaching 3--dimensional 2--handles to $\Sigma \times [-1,1]$ along the curves (when viewed them as subsets of $\Sigma \times \{ 1\}$), we get a cobordism from the surface to a disjoint union of $k-g+1$ spheres, and by capping these spherical boundaries with 3--disks, we get the handlebody $U$ back.
+We will also say that $U$ is \emph{determined by} $\alphak $.

 A {\em generalized Heegaard diagram} for a closed three manifold is a triple $(\Sigma,\alphak,\betak)$ where $\alphak$ and $\betak$ are $k$-tuples of simple closed curves as above, specifying a Heegaard decomposition ${\mathfrak {U}}$ for $Y$.
 We will always assume that in our generalized Heegaard diagrams the curves $\alpha_i \in \alphak $ and $\beta_j\in \betak $ intersect each other transversally, and that the Heegaard diagrams are \emph{balanced}, that is, $\vert \alphak \vert =\vert \betak \vert$.